tofu-tf/tofu/docs/mid.md

   def undoBusinessThing(entity: Entity): F[Respect] => F[Respect]
 }
 ```
-It is capable of what the previous ones, but also "run" `F` multiple times or not run at all
+`Mid` provides capabilities of both `Pre` and `Post`, but also allows to "run" `F` multiple times or not to run it at all.

-Such middleware can be caching, retrying or another logic, which is not implemented in infrastructure, but demand additional reflection
+Such middleware can be caching, retrying or another logic, which is not implemented in infrastructure, but requires additional reflection

 ## Usage

-It turns out enough [ApplyK](https://typelevel.org/cats-tagless/api/cats/tagless/ApplyK.html).
+It turns out that [ApplyK](https://typelevel.org/cats-tagless/api/cats/tagless/ApplyK.html) is enough.
 Via
 ```scala
 def map2K[F[_], G[_], H[_]](af: A[F], ag: A[G])(f: Tuple2K[F, G, *]~> H]): A[H]
 ```
-Possible to compose main and plugin results i.e. origin implementation and addictive
+It makes it possible to compose the result of a main computation and the result of a plug-in computation.
+Hence, we can also compose main module implementation and pluggable one.

 `map2K` call with `F = F, G = Mid[F, *], H = F` substitute, gives `MyBusinessModule[F]` and plugin `MyBusinessModule[Mid]`
 as `af` and `ag`, only remains to implements `Tuple2K[F, G, *]~> H]` i.e. `[A] (F[A], F[A] => F[A]) => F[A]` or `(fa, f) => f(fa)`